ad4mrp/inverse-kinematics/README.md

 # inverse-kinematics

-Visualizing the kinemetics analysis (trajectory, angular velocity, and angular acceleration) for a knee prosthetic design using MATLAB.
+Kinemetics analysis (trajectory, angular velocity, and angular acceleration) for a knee prosthetic design using MATLAB.